 • To format the entire device, right-click each partition and select Delete Volume.

-• You can indicate your volume label (drive name), select the file system you want to use, and the allocation unit size.
+• Here, you can indicate your volume label (drive name), select the file system you want to use, and the allocation unit size.

 • Click OK.

-How to format a hard drive using Command Prompt – delete restricted partitions
+How to format a hard drive on Windows 11/10 using the Command Prompt

-You must use Microsoft’s Diskpart utility to override the protection and delete the partition.
-The command-line program lets you clean drives, create partitions, and set up file systems.
+Both partitions are protected, so you must use Microsoft’s Diskpart utility to override the protection and delete the partitions.
+This command-line program lets you clean drives, create partitions, and set up file systems.

-Using the “diskpart clean” command will completely erase and clean every data on the drive, including partitions.
-You should be careful not to select the wrong drive in Command Prompt, as typing the wrong disk number is all it takes.
+Using the “clean” command in Diskpart will completely erase and clean every piece of data on the drive, including partitions.
+You should be careful not to select the wrong drive in the Command Prompt, as typing the wrong disk number is all it takes.

 To be safe, consider disconnecting other secondary drives to avoid accidentally erasing them.